Evidlo/tomosphero/tutorial/tutorial.md

 ## Reconstruction

 TomoSphero is designed to be used as a component in [iterative tomographic reconstruction](https://en.wikipedia.org/wiki/Iterative_reconstruction) and provides some basic building blocks for setting up an inverse problem.
-Given the synthetically-generated measurement $y$ from the last section, we can use this iterative approach to fit a reconstruction $\\hat{x}$ to our measurements $y$.
+Given the synthetically generated measurement $y$ from the last section, we can use this iterative approach to fit a reconstruction $\\hat{x}$ to our measurements $y$.

 Compared to more conventional techniques such as [filtered back-projection](https://en.wikipedia.org/wiki/Radon_transform#Reconstruction_approaches), [(S)ART-based methods](https://en.wikipedia.org/wiki/Algebraic_reconstruction_technique), an iterative reconstruction approach built on an autograd framework has many benefits:

 - Works with any view geometry
   - Filtered back-projection techniques are generally limited to circular or helical orbits
 - Availability of different optimizers
-  - Any PyTorch optimizer] may be used interchangeably in TomoSphero.
+  - Any [PyTorch optimizer](https://docs.pytorch.org/docs/stable/optim.html#algorithms) may be used interchangeably in TomoSphero.
 Some optimizers may handle certain problems better than others when it comes to e.g. nonconvexity.
 - Rapid testing of different cost functions and regularizers
   - (S)ART-based methods are hard coded to a specific loss function
   - Iterative autograd techniques can work with any differentiable loss/regularizers